-Behaviors Practicum activities, events, projects, tasks, etc. to accomplish the behavior Measurement (check all that apply) a. advocate for human rights at the individual, family, group, organizational, and community system levels; Attend relevant legislative session and promote legislation that advances human rights

-☐ Attend relevant legislative session and promote legislation related to a human rights issue ☐ Advocate for human rights on behalf of individual client, family, or community ☐ Explain rights to clients ☐ Review agency policies and practices to determine how they address human rights issues and provide suggestions for enhancement where appropriate ☐ Educate others about human rights and human rights violations ☐ Attend a training about oppression and discrimination and discuss content with field instructor ☐ Identify a client who may have experienced oppression or discrimination and discuss with field instructor ☐ Assist in writing a proposal or other document to advocate for programs and/or services needed to support the client population ☐ Other: ☐ Other: ☐ Observation (by Field Instructor or Supervisor) ☐ Documentation ☐ Discussion (with Field Instructor or Supervisor) ☐ Other b. engage in practices that advance human rights to promote social, racial, economic, and environmental justice ☐ Advocate on behalf of individual client, family, or community ☐ Honor clients' rights ☐ Treat clients with dignity and respect, avoiding judgment ☐ Identify human rights and justice issues; then, identify relevant intervention strategies ☐ Attend relevant legislative session and promote legislation that advances human rights and justice ☐ Review agency policies and practices to determine how they address human rights and justice issues and provide suggestions for enhancement where appropriate ☐ Assist in writing a proposal or other document to advocate for programs and/or ☐ Observation (by Field Instructor or Supervisor) ☐ Documentation ☐ Discussion (with Field Instructor or Supervisor) ☐ Other services needed to support the client population Participate in an advocacy campaign to advance human rights and social, racial, economic, and environmental justice Other: Participate in an advocacy campaign to advance human rights and social, racial, economic, and environmental justice • • economic, and environmental justice
+Behaviors Practicum activities, events, projects, tasks, etc. to accomplish the behavior Measurement (check all that apply) a. advocate for human rights at the individual, family, group, organizational, and community system levels; Attend relevant legislative session and promote legislation that advances human rights Attend relevant legislative session and promote legislation related to a human rights issue Advocate for human rights on behalf of individual client, family, or community Explain rights to clients Review agency policies and practices to determine how they address human rights issues and provide suggestions for enhancement where appropriate Educate others about human rights and human rights violations Attend a training about oppression and discrimination and discuss content with field instructor Identify a client who may have experienced oppression or discrimination and discuss with field instructor Assist in writing a proposal or other document to advocate for programs and/or services needed to support the client population Other: Observation (by Field Instructor or Supervisor) Documentation Discussion (with Field Instructor or Supervisor) Other --- -- --- b. engage in practices that advance human rights to promote social, racial, economic, and environmental justice Advocate on behalf of individual client, family, or community Honor clients' rights Treat clients with dignity and respect, avoiding judgment Identify human rights and justice issues; then, identify relevant intervention strategies Attend relevant legislative session and promote legislation that advances human rights and justice Review agency policies and practices to determine how they address human rights and justice issues and provide suggestions for enhancement where appropriate Assist in writing a proposal or other document to advocate for programs and/or Observation (by Field Instructor or Supervisor) Documentation Discussion (with Field Instructor or Supervisor) Other population Participate in an advocacy campaign to advance human rights and social, racial, economic, and environmental justice Other: Other: